 Most British adblock users realize that to provide high-quality content, publishers need to make money.
 And a better way to do it is by making content only available to users that pay, rather than showing annoying advertising to everyone.
 Such are the results of the survey conducted by Free Adblocker Browser – a browser for Android users with a built-in adblock feature.

-In a recent survey conducted by Free Adblocker Browser, most respondents (62%) stated that the main reason to use an adblocker is, obviously – because they don’t want to see ads while browsing.
-However, some users are also very concerned with safety and privacy issues.
+In a recent survey conducted by Free Adblocker Browser, most respondents (62%) stated that the main reason to use an ad blocker is, obviously because they don’t want to see ads while browsing.
+Some users are very concerned with safety and privacy issues.
 17.3% of respondents replied that the main reason why they use Free Adblocker Browser is that it saves them from viruses, malware, phishing and other scams.
-10.2% stated that they want to keep their privacy protected.
+10.2% stated they want to keep their privacy protected.

 The most unfavorable ad formats are pop-ups – they received 44.5% of respondents’ votes.
 Non-skippable video ads and banner ads also irritate mobile users.

 Due to various reasons, the majority of the British adblock users are not subscribed to any websites (56.3%).
-However, the rest of the respondents confirmed they are subscribed to some amount of websites.
+The rest of the respondents confirmed they are subscribed to some amount of websites.

 “The interesting fact is that even though a lot of people think that information online should stay free, and they are not ready to pay for the content, more and more users agree to subscribe to the websites that are interesting to them.
 And we see that almost a half mobile adblock users according to the results of our surveys are subscribed to a certain number of websites.
 Another interesting thing is that there are certain reasons keeping users away from subscribing – like privacy issues, or time and money they need to spend to subscribe to each website they like.
 These are some things that can be improved by industry players,” said Winfried Londar, Free Adblocker Browser founder.